 The vent openings made at the base of the fire pit draw in air and further improve the fire pit’s interior air circulation.

-But the most important thing in this fire pit for us today is its safety for patio decks, which is ensured by the included Yukon stand that keeps the heat away from the deck’s surface.
+But the most important thing in this fire pit for us today is its safety for patio decks, which is ensured by the Bonfire stand that keeps the heat away from the deck’s surface.

 - Sleek design.